Peetee06/lessons-tasks-assignment/README.md

 # Lessons Tasks Assignment
-This is a practice project for a Flutter app that allows users to view mock lessons and tasks.
+This is a practice project for a Flutter app that allows users to view mock concepts and challenges.

 ## Domain model
 The domain model is defined in the `lib/domain` folder based on the following data diagram: